-This Halloween enjoy the festivities with your pets.
-Integrative Veterinarian Dr. Carol Osborne, DMV offers a few simple safety tips for pets and their owners to help ensure fun for all while trick or treating this season.
+This Halloween, enjoy the festivities with your dogs.
+Integrative Veterinarian Dr. Carol Osborne, DMV, offers a few simple safety tips for pets and their owners to help ensure fun for all while trick or treating this season.

-Pet Costumes are fun provided that your pet enjoys being dressed up and his or her costume fits properly.
-Masks, in general, are probably better for human goblins rather than pets, that way your pet’s vision and hearing are not obstructed which helps to reduce fear and stress.
+Pet Costumes are fun provided that your pet enjoys being dressed up and their costume fits properly.
+Masks, in general, are probably better for human goblins rather than pets—that way, your pet’s vision, and hearing are not obstructed, which helps reduce fear and stress.
 If you’re considering wigs or hats, remember rubber bands are risky and should never be used on pets.
-They can lead to choking and the rubber band itself can become buried under your pet’s fur necessitating surgical removal in certain cases
+They can lead to choking, and the rubber band itself can become buried under your pet’s fur, necessitating surgical removal in some instances.

-Pets that are very young, very old, those that may be pregnant or in heat are usually happiest left at home with a nice place for R&R so that when they have had enough of the festivities they can retreat and relax.
+Pets that are very young, very old, those that may be pregnant or in heat are usually happiest left at home with an excellent place for R&R so that when they have had enough of the festivities, they can retreat and relax.

 Because black cats tend to be targeted for pranksters on Halloween, keeping them inside helps to ensure their safety.

 When it comes to candy and chocolates, avoid both for pets.
-Remember that xylitol which is used as a sweetener in certain candy can lead to low blood sugar and liver toxicity and chocolate contains Theobromide which is a central nervous system toxin.
+Remember that xylitol, a sweetener in specific candy, can lead to low blood sugar and liver toxicity, and chocolate contains Theobromide, a central nervous system toxin.

 Tinfoil, cellophane wrappers, and lollipop sticks can become hazardous if pets swallow them.
 They can also lead to a painful intestinal obstruction necessitating a trip to your local pet emergency facility.

 Fake spider webs are particularly enticing to cats who enjoy playing with the stringy substance as a toy.
-Some cats just get themselves tangled up in the web, but many enjoy eating them which as with candy wrappers and tin foil can lead to intestinal obstruction and vomiting necessitating an expensive visit to the local pet emergency facility.
+Some cats get themselves tangled up in the web.
+Still, many enjoy eating them, which can lead to intestinal obstruction and vomiting with candy wrappers and tin foil, necessitating an expensive visit to the local pet emergency facility.

 Instead of lighting traditional candles, battery-powered Jack-o-lantern bulbs are a safe and effective alternative.

-Keep the phone number of your local veterinary emergency facility as well as that of the ASPCA Poison Control Center in a convenient location just in case.
+Keep the phone number of your local veterinary emergency facility and that of the ASPCA Poison Control Center in a convenient location just in case.

 Having a Pet First Aid kit on hand is also a good idea.

-Dr. Carol has appeared several times on Fox & Friends, The Today Show, Good Day L.A., and Discovery’s Animal Planet.
+Dr. Carol has appeared on Fox & Friends, The Today Show, Good Day L.A., and Discovery’s Animal Planet several times.
 She’s also been featured in USA Today, The L.A.
 Times, Ladies Home Journal, Woman’s World, InStyle, and the New York Daily News. http://chagrinfallspetclinic.com